Associate Professor Maartje Maria Abbenhuis

 BA(Hons), PhD (Canterbury)

 She is the recipient of two Royal Society of New Zealand Marsden Grants: one in 2004 for work on the borderlands of the Netherlands in the First World War, one in 2014 for her Hague conferences project.
-She is in the process of co-authoring two further books for Bloomsbury: The Nineteenth-Century World.
-The First Age of Globalisation (with Gordon Morrell, forthcoming, 2019) and Global War, Global Catastrophe.
+She is in the process of co-authoring two further books for Bloomsbury: TThe First Age of Globalisation: An International History 1815-1918 (with Gordon Morrell, forthcoming, 2019) and Global War, Global Catastrophe.
 Neutrals, Belligerents and the Transformation of the First World War (with Ismee Tames, forthcoming, 2020).

 She has co-edited five academic collections, three with her colleage Dr Sara Buttsworth: Restaging War in the Western World.
 Non-Combatant Experiences 1890 - Today (Palgrave 2009); Monsters in the Mirror.
 Representations of Nazism in Post-War Popular Culture (Praeger, 2010); War, Myths and Fairy Tales (Palgrave, 2017); one with Chris Barber and Annalise Higgins, War, Peace and International Order.
-The Legacies of the Hague Peace Conferences of 1898 and 1907 (Routledge, 2017); her latest co-edited collection The Myriad Legacies of 1917: A Year of War and Revolution (Palgrave, 2018) was the product of a highly successful international conference held in Wellington in 2017.
+The Legacies of the Hague Peace Conferences of 1898 and 1907 (Routledge, 2017); her latest co-edited collection The Myriad Legacies of 1917: A Year of War and Revolution (Palgrave, 2018) was the product of an interdisciplinary international symposium held in Wellington in 2017.

 Neutrality often makes life difficult - this First World War cartoon shows the neutral Netherlands squashed between the might of Great Britain and Germany